The Chool Bus (ch13)

 Imagine, if you will, a borrowed car (ownership and registration a fiction at best), fueled by cold beer (courtesy of the nearest liquor store), hurtling towards Laramie like a pair of wobbly missiles.
 The speedometer, a mere suggestion, registered a healthy too-damn-fast, a testament to their utter disregard for both the law and their own mortality.

 Several beers and a vanished sunset later, they rolled into Laramie like banshees on Adderall.
-To their utter disappointment, the flashing blue lights they so richly deserved remained stubbornly absent.
+To their utter disappointment, the flashing blue lights so richly deserved remained stubbornly absent.
 Finally, in a moment of glorious absurdity, Fozzy managed to run a red light, narrowly missing a cop car pulling out of a parking lot.

 “Well, this is it,” Jack chuckled, fresh with i told you so energy dancing in his eyes.
-“Busted!
-Hauled off to the drunk tank, a glorious, self-inflicted martyrdom!”
+“Busted… hauled off to the drunk tank, a glorious, self-inflicted martyrdom!”

 The officer, a woman with a withering gaze that could curdle milk, approached Fozzy’s window.
 The story Fozzy concocted to explain their lack of documentation was a masterpiece of nonsensical bravado, worthy of a Bugs Bunny episode.
 Miraculously, it worked.
 The officer, perhaps amused by the sheer audacity of it all, subjected Fozzy to a sobriety dance (how he passed remains a mystery).
 Deemed sufficiently non-threatening, they were banished from her sight with a stern warning and a $25 fine, payable through a conveniently located after hours slot at the courthouse.
+And so Fozzy’s theory was field-tested and determined factually sound.
+Or perhaps, the officer had simply taken pity on these two hapless fools.

-As the evening progressed, Mr. Wellstone made a strong impression on Professor T. that he was serious about joining the Forks on their tour, applying for the open graduate assistantship, and eventually earning an informatics/new media master’s degree from their University.
-“I can’t promise anything at this time,” said Professor T., but we have room for one more on the Chool Bus, and your assistance was greatly appreciated in Fort Collins.
-If Jack And Billie, agree, we’d be honored to have you aboard.”
+As the evening progressed, Mr. Wellstone made a strong impression on Professor T that he was serious about joining the Forks on their tour, applying for the open graduate assistantship, and eventually earning an informatics/new media master’s degree from their University.
+“I can’t promise anything at this time,” said Professor T, but we have room for one more on the Chool Bus, and your assistance was greatly appreciated in Fort Collins.
+If Jack And Billie agree we’d be honored to have you aboard.”

-“I vote, eye,” said Billie, with a sly grin.
+“I vote eye,” said Billie, with a sly grin.

 “And i concur,” said Jack lifting his glass for a toast.
-With that, all raised their glasses, and so it was settled.
-The Forks had a new roadie, and Professor T. gained a loyal aid de camp.
+With that, all raised their glasses and it was settled.
+The Forks had a new roadie and Professor T gained a loyal aid de camp.

 NEXT WEEK: